-Where is your studio located?
+Where is your lessons studio located?

-I am located near Wheeler High School and East Cobb Middle School, about 5 minutes or so from most of the major roads that are near me: I-75, Powers Ferry, Roswell Road, Johnson Ferry, Lower Roswell Road.
+I am located near Wheeler High School and East Cobb Middle School, about 5-8 minutes or so from most of the major roads that are near me: I-75, Powers Ferry, Roswell Road, Johnson Ferry, Lower Roswell Road.

 Do you offer lessons on the weekends?
 What are the days

 and times that you offer lessons?